 It is recognized that circumstances change over time and it is possible that the SHS approved in the FMP may prove to be inappropriate.
 Where Alberta deems it necessary, a CA shall be completed to adjust the operational plan for the area.
-CAs are necessary when major new issues or information that have been identified since FMP approval make the SHS inappropriate. (e.g., forest fire, insect or disease, species of special management concern, a major change in land use direction or an unacceptable variance of >20% of the SHS/compartment/decade as determined by the Area Manager and the manager of FMB).
+CAs may be necessary when major new issues or information have been identified since FMP approval and make the SHS inconsistent with the objectives and strategies of the FMP. (e.g., forest fire, insect or disease, species of special management concern, a major change in land use direction or an unacceptable variance of >20% of the SHS/compartment/decade as determined by the Delegated Authority and the manager of Forest Management Branch (FMB)).

 The forest disposition holder shall be consulted by Alberta prior to making a decision on the requirement for a CA. The CA shall describe how the new issues will be incorporated into the FHP and identify a timeline for submission, review and approval by Alberta.
 The C05 FMU is operated by quota holders with no landbase tenure and thus ability to obtain data is limited.
 A CA may be a joint responsibility of Alberta and the quota holders based on the issue to be addressed.
 Where the quota holders are required to complete the CA, Alberta will provide existing data to the operators for use in their CA. For the FMA, the CA and the required data or analysis is the responsibility of the FMA holder.
-In completing the CA, forest disposition holder must consult in a meaningful way with stakeholders and strive to reach general agreement on issues.
-The CA provides an opportunity to reconsider management strategies at the time of operational planning if warranted.
+In completing the CA, forest disposition holder must consult with stakeholders.
+The CA provides an opportunity to recommend alternative management strategies at the time of operational planning if warranted.